Shobandeep/CunyGlobalScrapper_Java/README.md

 Does the same thing as it's JavaScript counterpart but also notifies the user that their class is open.

 NOTE: Program requires the JavaMail API to work, it can be found here: https://www.oracle.com/technetwork/java/javamail/index.html

+it also needs HTMLUnit which is used to navigate the webpages: http://htmlunit.sourceforge.net/